+In addition to measuring model parameters, we also found that the initial seedling biomass was very important for simulating pretreatment biomass in this young forest in an exponential growth phase.
+This finding reinforces the understanding that models like CLM can be very sensitive to initial conditions, especially in systems, which are not in approximate or quasi- steady state.
+When designing experiments with an eye towards close engagement with models and the comparison of model and experimental results, attention should be given to measurements of the model’s initial conditions as part of the experimental pretreatment characterization.

-Our framework for functional unit testing provides for the isolation and evaluation of fundamental mechanisms and processes (functions and subroutines) in CLM or similar models.
-This ability makes it possible to compare model results with observations made during an experiment that would be very difficult, if near impossible, to do with even a site-scale implementation of a LSM such as PTCLM.
-These models quite reasonably focus on, and generate output for, aggregate whole-stand properties such as stand-scale net ecosystem exchange and evapotranspiration.
-However, many experimental observations are at finer scales involving individual components of the stand or ecosystem (e.g., individual leaves).
+It is also critically to evaluate global LSMs at a wide range of scales.
+Evaluating models against experiments that include measurements at multiple scales (e.g. leaf level and canopy level) should lead to increased confidence.
+Although LSMs quite reasonably focus on, and generate output for, aggregate whole-stand properties such as stand-scale net ecosystem exchange and evapotranspiration, many experimental observations are made at finer scales involving individual components of the stand or ecosystem (e.g., individual leaves).
+It is often difficult to evaluate models using a consistent framework across these scales.
 As used in this study, the functional unit testing allows for model evaluation at the empirically accessible scales of experimental field observations (Fig. 3b).
+Stand-level manipulation experiments targeted towards improving LSMs should not neglect including fine-scale measurements.

 5 Conclusions

 The point version of CLM4 was successfully implemented, calibrated and evaluated against carbon and hydrology observations from the PiTS experimental manipulations at the 7-year-old loblolly pine trees.
-Our results demonstrate the important role of CLM4 physiological parameters (e.g., Ball-Berry stomatal conductance slope and Ball-Berry stomatal conductance intercept), initial carbon states (e.g., seedling biomass), driver data (e.g., the incoming longwave radiation), and internal algorithms (e.g., the allocation routines) in determining the performance of water and C flux and dynamic C allocation simulation.
+Our results demonstrate the important role of CLM4 physiological parameters (e.g., those listed in Table 1), initial carbon states (e.g., seedling biomass), driver data (e.g., the incoming longwave radiation), and internal algorithms (e.g., the allocation routines) in determining the performance of water and C flux and dynamic C allocation simulation.
 These systematic process-based evaluations through intimate linkage between model and experiment facilitate the identification of the model limitations and uncertainties.
-While the model is able to capture the pretreatment biomass and leaf-level responses, it is not able to reproduce the observed patterns of allocation revealed by the 13C labeling experiment.
+While the model is able to capture the pretreatment biomass and leaf-level responses, its capability in reproducing the observed daily patterns of allocation revealed by the 13C labeling experiment is still limited.
 Model development efforts should focus on improving the timing and magnitude of allocation patterns.
 Furthermore, the model was not able to reproduce the observed high-shade treatment effects, which resulted in strongly reduced transpiration but only slightly reduced productivity.
 Finally, this short-term model-experiment synthesis helped to inform and prioritize new complementary long-term observations in a follow-on experiment, including seasonal carbon allocation and partition patterns and seasonal A/Ci curves, for future CLM evaluation, calibration and improvement.

 Acknowledgements.
 This work is supported by the US Department of Energy (DOE), Office of Science, Biological and Environmental Research.
 Oak Ridge National Laboratory is managed by UT-BATTELLE for DOE under contract DE-AC05-00OR22725.